aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 > ![The Exposome](https://ars.els-cdn.com/content/image/1-s2.0-S0098299721000467-gr1_lrg.jpg)
 >
 > A link to a MedicalGuideline list across these two vocabularies is forthcoming.
 If the concept for your source variable is not on this list, our platform is able to grow it.
 You can catch up with [David on Discord](https://discord.com/channels/1283751225958862859/1305477082146410558) to this end.
+>
+> Specify one or more schema.org MedicalGuidelines as a triple here, where provenance is a "type" from [this](https://athena.ohdsi.org/search-terms/terms?vocabulary=Type+Concept&page=1&pageSize=15&query=) controlled vocabulary:
 ```
 <

-Specify one of more MedicalGuideline as triple here...

 (variable name, concept_id, provenance)
 (variable name, concept_id, provenance)